SimonLim03/Projects-Portfolio/README.md

 ![image](https://github.com/SimonLim03/Projects-Portfolio/assets/150989115/9b1bb9a0-b0e2-4dd3-8e16-b164def34d04)

 <p>
 A machine learning product, which can predict the expected flight fare for different airport trips.
-In particular, this project split the travel airfare into 4 different fares, including minimum, median, modal and mean of airfare Together, these metrics aim to provide a comprehensive overview of potential fares to users.
+In particular, this project split the travel airfare into 4 different fares, including minimum, median, modal and mean of airfare.
+The models with CatBoostRegressor showed a great performance and provided a comprehensive overview of potential airports fares to users.
 To enable model’s access to users, Strealit was used for model deployment, enabling users to use the models as a application.
  </p>
 - Link: https://github.com/SimonLim03/Flight-Fare-Prediction-App
 - Machine Learning, Streamlit, CatBoostRegressor, Docker, Application